 |11 characters||12 characters||16 characters||20 characters|

-Just to give you an idea of what some of those bits translate to if a 70-bit password is well hashed: it is probably outside the range of what a major government could crack, while if it is poorly hashed, it is probably within the power of a major government willing to dedicate enormous time and resources to the problem.
-(For those who are going to remind me that it is widely believed that the NSA can brute force cryptographic keys in the 80- to 90-bit range, I will point out that guessing keys doesn’t involve any of the memory operations that guessing passwords do.)
+Here’s an example to give you an idea of what some of these bits translate to.
+If a 70-bit password is well hashed, it is almost certainly outside the range of what a major government could crack.
+If it’s poorly hashed, it might be within the power of a major government willing to dedicate at least hundreds of thousands of dollars into the cracking effort.
+The circumstances under which anyone would choose that line of attack are hard to imagine.
 A 90-bit password is well outside the range of what even the most determined and well-resourced attacker could do.
-They simply would not try to guess it.

 One of the benefits of using properly generated passwords is that we can know exactly how strong they are.
-They maintain their strength even when the attacker knows precisely how they were generated.
+The passwords maintain their strength even when the attacker knows precisely how they were generated.
 This is the opposite of many of the clever schemes that people come up with for creating passwords.
-Much of the purported security of many of those schemes evaporate as soon as the attacker can guess that it is a scheme that you may have used.